 Third, go out with your friends and celebrate the start date of your trip.

 There – that’s it.
 You bought your plane ticket.
 You’re going.
 There’s no turning back.
 There’s no need to worry anymore.
-Everything else is secondary.
+All other planning is secondary.

 I once heard at an industry event that people will look at up to 20 websites over the course of 40 hours as they plan a two week vacation.
 That’s insane.
 You don’t need to do that much research.

 No wonder I get so many emails from people saying “Matt, I feel like I’m in over my head.”

-I understand there can be a lot of anxiety planning your trip and you want to make sure it goes right.
-I remember what it was like when I was planning my trip.
+I understand you might be feeling a lot of anxiety planning your trip, since you want to make sure everything goes right.
+I remember what it was like when I was planning my first trip.
 I had every guidebook under the sun in my room.
 I created spreadsheets.
 I researched everything.
 I had multiple itineraries drawn up.
 I had lists upon lists.
 I was constantly worried about having “the perfect trip.”
-Who doesn’t want their trip or vacation of a lifetime to be perfect and life changing, right?
+Who doesn’t want their trip or vacation of a lifetime to be perfect and life-changing, right?

-I’ve been there and I understand, but I can tell you from years of experience that the more you plan your trip, the more anxiety you will have.
-You’re going to overwhelm yourself with so much information that you’re going to do nothing but stress.
+I’ve been there and I understand, but I can tell you from years of experience that the more you plan your trip, the more anxiety you will face.
+You’re going to overwhelm yourself with so much information that you’re going to do nothing but stress over it.

 Overplanning will lead to stress, and I can tell you from vast experience that your plans will change anyway:

 Someone will tell you about a new destination and you’ll race off there instead of going to Amsterdam.

-You’ll wander the streets and into unplanned restaurants.
+You’ll wander the streets and into unexpected restaurants.

-You’ll meet a group of people who will convince you to stay on that tropical island just a little longer.
+You’ll meet a group of people who will convince you to stay on that tropical island with them just a little longer.

 All you should have when you leave is a general idea of what direction you want to go and plan your first few stops.
 After that, just let the wind take you.

 In 2006, my first itinerary through Europe was supposed to look like this: